A Guide to Sustainable Thanksgiving Party Planning

 If you’re having guests for Thanksgiving, and they are bringing dishes to the feast, coordinate with them.

 Check what everyone plans on bringing.
-In this way, you’ll avoid making too much food or even duplicating someone else’s dish.
+This way, you’ll avoid making too much food or even duplicating someone else’s dish.

 7. Make Food From Scratch

-83% of food greenhouse gas emissions come from its production.
+83% of food greenhouse gas emissions come from the production of food.

 When you’re shopping, choose food that’s less prepared and packaged.
-This will lower the carbon footprint, and you’ll end up with healthier food with less sugar.
+This will lower your carbon footprint, and you’ll end up with healthier food with less sugar.

-If you’re worried about your baking skills, ask your mom or grandma for a helping hand and make it a family effort.
+If you’re worried about your cooking skills, ask your mom or grandma for a helping hand and make it a family effort.

 8. Serve Food on Reusable Dishes